jasoncbad/httpserver/README.md

 on logging for more.
 - If HTTP request tokens are not seperated by exactly one space where applicable, the behavior of the server is undefined.
-This was not fixed since the TA's said it was OK in the FAQ.
+This was not fixed since the TA's said it was OK in the assignment FAQ.